 - 1. Size Specified in the destination specific requirements. - 2.
 Shape Fairly Well. - 3.
-Defects Definitions and tolerances will be in accordance with the United States Standards for Grades of Apples (U.S. No. 1 or better) unless otherwise specified below.

-- 4. Russeting See United States Standards for Grades of Apples, U.S. No. 1 or better for definitions and tolerances. - 5.
+Defects Definitions and tolerances will be in accordance with the United States Standards for Grades of Apples (U.S. No. 1 or better) unless otherwise specified below. - 4.
+Russeting See United States Standards for Grades of Apples, U.S. No. 1 or better for definitions and tolerances. - 5.
 Decay 1% (2% for destinations Shelby, MI and Richland Center, WI) - 6.
 Internal Browning 0% (2% for destinations Shelby, MI and Richland Center, WI) - 7.
 Internal Water Core 0% (2% for destinations Shelby, MI and Richland Center, WI) - 8.
 Damage Defects 8% - 9.
 Serious Damage Defects 5% - 10.
 Total Defects Specified in the destination specific requirements. - 11.
 Varieties Approved varieties are specified in the destination specific requirements below. - 12.
 Maturity/Condition Representative samples for each lot will be collected and pressure tested at destination.
-Pressure per fruit will be no less than 14 pounds with a minimum average of 15 pounds in each sample.
-Not more than one sample shall contain fruit not meeting this requirement.
-Furthermore, if two or more individual samples fail to meet the pressure requirements of the general or destination specific specifications, the entire lot will then fail.
-Flesh cannot be mealy even if meeting pressure requirements.
-The number of samples collected will be determined based on the size of the lot being inspected.
-Each lot will be sampled separately. - 13.
-See specifications for the destination Dauberville, PA and Hartford, MI for alternate pressure testing requirements. - 14.
-Taste The taste must have no foreign taste or odors that would indicate contamination. - 15.
+Pressure per fruit will be no less than 14 pounds with a minimum average of 15 pounds in each sample. - 13.
+Some destinations have alternate pressure testing requirements.
+See destination specifications for those variances.

+- 14. Taste The taste must have no foreign taste or odors that would indicate contamination. - 15.
 Transportation The apples will be transported to destination in compliance with FDA's FSMA Final Rule on Sanitary Transportation of Human and Animal Food (current edition), and, the USDA, AMS Master Solicitation for Commodity Procurements Domestic Programs (MSCP-D) (current edition).
 When the FSMA rule requires refrigerated shipment the Federal or Federal-State inspector will record temperatures during destination inspection and will fail any loads not meeting the temperature requirements. - 16.
-The Federal or Federal-State inspector will fail any load that does not meet these requirements. - Part Two Destination Specific Requirements
+The Federal or Federal-State inspector will fail any load that does not meet these requirements.

+Part Two - Destination Specific Requirements